SearchMonster: Searching Best Practices

 Tip #8: Search for All Resumes First

-In the Resumes Updated field, the search engine will default to searching All Resumes as it is best practice to start with all the candidates before narrowing this filter.
+In the Resume Updated field, the search engine will default to search for all resumes as it is best practice to start with all the candidates before narrowing this filter.
 Here are a few reasons searching all resumes is the best place to start:

 - Your ideal candidate could be currently employed, not actively looking, but open to considering an appealing offer.